-AFARD and CEGED will implement YEEP using a simple coherent structure, namely: The Project Steering Committee will oversee the Project Staff who will work hand-in-hand with Community Based Facilitators (CBFs).
-The cardinal role of CBFs is to form and strengthen Youth-led VSLAs.
+AFARD and PALM CORPS will implement MIGRATION PROJECT using a simple coherent structure, namely: The Project Steering Committee will oversee the Project Staff who will work hand-in-hand with Farmer Field School Facilitators (FFSFs) whose cardinal roles will be to form and strengthen Farmer Field School- VSLAs.

-YEEP will reach out to youth through a community group approach of the VSLA Plus whose goal will be to stimulate youth employment as a pathway out of poverty.
-This central role requires that every VSLA are formed using the 9-principles of youth savings groups in Box 1 and 7-principles of youth business in Box 2.
+MIGRATION PROJECT will reach out to both refugee and host communities through a community group approach of the VSLA model.
+Every FFS-VSLA will be formed using the 7-principles of small business development in Box 1.
 Critical are:

-- Have a constitution and by-law/byelaw signed by all members - 65% or more of membership MUST be females - Have a gender sensitive Executive and Management Committees (with at least 2 females). - Are formally registered with their local governments are body corporates. - Have 2 Young Model farmers (1 of whom shall be female) - Maintains good working relationship with their local government including regular reporting. - Approves one agro enterprise for YEEP support and develop annual business plans for the agro enterprise. - Develops linkages with enterprise experts, financial institutions, insurance institutions, agroinput dealers, product markets, and peer agencies. - Ensures environmental sensitivity and social (gender) inclusion in its business together with support for its community development e.g., market linkages for no-members, etc.
+- Have a constitution and by-law/byelaw signed by all members - 65% or more of membership MUST be females - Have a gender sensitive Executive and Management Committees (with at least 2 females). - Are formally registered with their local governments as body corporates. - Maintains good working relationship with their local government including regular reporting. - Approves one agro enterprise for MIGRATION PROJECT support and develop annual business plans for the agro enterprise. - Develops linkages with enterprise experts, financial institutions, insurance institutions, agro- - input dealers, product markets, and peer agencies. - Ensures environmental sensitivity and social (gender) inclusion in its business together with - support for its community development e.g., market linkages for no-members, etc.